Professor Paul Dolan

 The Narrative Trap

-The Centre for Wellbeing in Public Policy (CWiPP) is to welcome Professor Paul Dolan from the London School of Economics to give a special guest lecture.
+The Centre for Wellbeing in Public Policy (CWiPP) welcomed Professor Paul Dolan from the London School of Economics to give a special guest lecture on Wednesday 24 May 2017.

-The title of the lecture is “The Narrative Trap”.
+The title of the lecture was “The Narrative Trap”.

 Paul says "In my follow up to Happiness by Design, I will explore some of the main social stories we are told about how we ought to live our lives.
 I will seek to show that these narratives actually cause more harm than good to our happiness.
 This talk is very much work in progress.
 I will benefit from getting your comments, and I hope you will learn something too."